JamesHMcKay/Mass_builder/readme.md

 Mass Builder
 ======

-This program is designed to completely automate the process of two-loop self energy calculation taking an input of a FeynArts model file all the way through to a numerical result for the self energy.
+This program is designed to build, up from the level of a FeynArts model file, a C++ computer code to evaluate renormalised masses.
+This is achieved by generating the necessary Mathematica and C++ scripts to interface with the existing tools, along with sophisticated intermediary sorting.

 We make use of the following tools to complete this process: